01 of 03

 Rating Halloween Horror Nights

 Universal claims that Halloween Horror Nights are the scariest thing going on in the Los Angeles area.
-From what I've seen, they're not exaggerating.
+They are not exaggerating.
 That being said, this event appeals mostly to young adults.
-My 40-something friend and I quickly tired of all the bloody, slasher-style scenes in the mazes, as did our older teenaged companions.
+Others may quickly tire of all the bloody, slasher-style scenes in the mazes.
+Or get so annoyed with the chainsaw guys who just won't leave you alone.

 Halloween Horror Nights are designed to be frightening and are not suitable for small children, squeamish individuals who don't like simulated bodily harm or anyone who doesn't like to be scared out of their wits.
 Universal says they're not recommended for anyone under 13.

-Horror Nights don't appeal to me, but lots of people enjoy it.
+Horror Nights don't appeal to everyone, but lots of people enjoy it.
 To get a broader range of opinions, you can read reviews at Yelp.Continue to 3 of 3 below.

 03 of 03